lowrycito/handbook/pages/study-manual-general-handbook-11-young-women.md

 ### Bishopric

-The bishop’s foremost responsibility is to care for the young women and young men in his ward.
+The bishop’s foremost responsibility is to care for the rising generation in his ward.
 He and his counselors learn their names and understand their home circumstances.
 They meet with each young woman at least twice a year (see 31.3.1).

 The bishop has responsibility for the ward Young Women organization.
 He meets